 So far, the majority of mobile users use smartphones to do their due diligence on a product, but if they decide to make a purchase, they will do it on either a tablet or a computer.
 That is why at this moment, it is important to focus on tracking users across different devices.

 Affiliate marketing is like a living, breathing organism.
-It moves, changes and transforms every day.
+From choosing the best network, using the right tracking software to keeping up-to-date with all the affiliate marketing tools, everything moves, changes and transforms every day.
 Those that don’t pay attention risk being left behind virtually overnight.
 Those that do keep up with the latest, the ones that are first to open a couple of new doors, are usually the ones that reap the best rewards.
 Hopefully, these new ideas will help you be the ones turning the knobs on those doors.